Station Name: BILLING

 There was a derailment early in the station's history when a storm blew the level crossing gates shut; the signalman tried to open them in time for the train to clear the crossing but was unsuccessful and was killed.

-The station opened as Billing Road and was renamed Billing on 1st April 1893.
-Billing was an early closure losing its passenger service on 6th October 1952 although it retained its freight service until 1st June 1964.
+Billing was an early closure losing its passenger service on 6th October 1952 although it retained its goods service until 1st June 1964.

 BRIEF HISTORY OF THE NENE VALLEY RAILWAY